verify-U-GmbH/api-documentation/lib/web/index/video.html.md

 ### Returns

-Liveness video in MP4 or MKV format
+Video recording file in MP4 or MKV format

 ---